adelinagulieva/glam-by-adelina/readme.md

-Glam by Adelina to do list:
+# Glam by Adelina to do list

-Bootstrap:

-Add tooltips to all buttons

-JavaScript/jQuery:
+## JavaScript/jQuery

-Link Yelp reviews to slide
+* Link Yelp reviews to slide

-Apply Javascript to do 4 slide in reviews
+* Apply Javascript to do 4 slide in reviews

-36 Portfolio Pics (12 each, already have 9 each)
+* 36 Portfolio Pics (12 each, already have 9 each)

-Write Javascript to resize photos automatically, display
+* Write Javascript to resize photos automatically, display

-Connect Carousel to Instagram (Latest)
+* Connect Carousel to Instagram (Latest)

-Make sure Scheduler works on all devices and screen sizes; use Javascript to define limits for screens
+* Make sure Scheduler works on all devices and screen sizes; use Javascript to define limits for screens

-Other (See CF):
+## Other (See CF)

-Do the whole contact form, assign to adelina@glambyadelina.com and aron@glambyadelina.com
+* Do the whole contact form, assign to adelina@glambyadelina.com and aron@glambyadelina.com

-Once Adelina is done:
+## Once Adelina is done

-Write Description for 3) Award Winning
+* Write Description for 3) Award Winning

-Change Meet your Artist Photo, Description to include Awards
+* Change Meet your Artist Photo, Description to include Awards

-Come up with list for Tools, find Icons
+* Come up with list for Tools, find Icons

-Descriptions for Classes
+* Descriptions for Classes